munkm/thesiscode/README.md

 Features to add in `scripts`:
 * reading function in run function to check for existence of pickle and .json file that holds previously processed data.
+* Modify logging messages to proper level.
+* Comment in more of code.
+* Add docstrings for all functions and classes
+* Modify `MCNPOutput` class in `analysis.py` to take the tally number in `get_tally_data` so multiple tallies can be read in under the same MCNPOutput object.
+* Modify H5Output functions to be more flexible.
+Merge get_dataset_by_metric and get_dataset_by_energy into a single function that can read either or.
+* Build in handler in compare_runs so cadis and cadisangle-only can be compared.

+Recently added features:
 * ~~method that checks method_type and sends a warning if user-define and found method are different.~~
 * ~~compare runs function to compare mcnp data between angle-methods, standard